Travel Sentry: History

 Travel Sentry was founded in 2003.
 The first locks manufactured to the Travel Sentry Approved standards went on sale on November 12, 2003.
 Initially, only key and combination padlocks were manufactured using this standard.
 In 2004, the first luggage with integrated Travel Sentry locks were introduced.

 As of 2019 there are over 500 million Travel Sentry locks and luggage in circulation.

 Luggage locks

 Travel Sentry developed a lock system that is "accepted and recognized" by the TSA, Canadian Air Transport Security Authority (CATSA) and other security agencies, and allows them, using special tools and codes, to open and re-lock locks.
-The tools provided by Travel Sentry are at every luggage screening checkpoint at all 450 airports controlled by the TSA.
+The tools provided by Travel Sentry are at every luggage screening checkpoint at all 750 airports controlled by the TSA.

-Travel Sentry says the system is used at all airports in the USA and Canada, and at least some major airports in Austria, Belgium, Canada, China, Czech Republic, Denmark, Finland, Germany, Israel, Japan, Netherlands, South Korea, Switzerland and Togo, however security agencies in countries other than the USA don't publicly state that luggage needs to be openable.
+Travel Sentry says the system is used at all airports in the United States and Canada, and at some major airports in Austria, Belgium, China, Czech Republic, Denmark, Finland, Germany, Israel, Japan, Netherlands, South Korea, Switzerland, and Togo.
+However, security agencies in countries other than the United States do not publicly state that luggage needs to be openable.
+The TSA Lock™ system is now also implemented in over 75 countries and continues to expand.
+See the latest list on the Travel Sentry TSA LOCK page.

-The system is licensed to over 500 companies worldwide: primarily luggage brands, lock manufacturers and distributors of travel goods.
+The system is licensed to over 500 companies worldwide, primarily luggage brands, lock manufacturers and distributors of travel goods.
+Some of these locks have an optical indicator, that shows, if the lock was opened using a master key.
+The indicator can only be reset with the user key (or combination).